SergeyKorpachev/root_hep/README.md

-Here you can see my root (ROOT CERN: https://root.cern) codes, which I have in high energy physics (hep) work.
+Here you can see my ROOT (https://root.cern) codes, which I have in high energy physics (hep) work.